Derby railway station: Facilities

-Derby station has lifts providing step free access to all platforms from both ends of the station.
+Derby station has lifts providing step-free access to all platforms from both ends of the station.
 Platform 1 is accessible directly from the main ticket hall.
-Alternatively there's also a subway tunnel running from platform 1 to the platform 4/5 island.
+Alternatively there is also a subway tunnel running from platform 1 to the platform 4/5 island.

-There are public toilets on all platforms, with male, female, disabled, and baby change facilities.
+There are public toilets on all platforms, with male, female, disabled, and baby-change facilities.
 Derby does not currently have a changing places toilet.
-There are no toilets accessible without passing the barriers.
+There are no toilets accessible without passing the ticket barriers.

-In the main ticket hall there is a Costa Pronto outlet, a WHSmiths, and a Gregg's.
+In the main ticket hall there is a Costa Pronto outlet, a WHSmiths, and a Greggs.
 There are ticket machines along the outside wall, and ticket collection machines located between the ticket office and the barriers.
 There are free cash points next to WHSmiths.

-On the platform 4/5 island there is a Pumpkin Cafe outlet, and there is a Costa outlet on the platform 6/7 island.
+On the platform 4/5 island there is a Cafe Local outlet, and there is a Costa outlet on the platform 6/7 island.

 Outside of the main entrance there is a bus stop served by Arriva Derby and Kinchbus.
 There is also a taxi rank and a pick up/drop off area in the car park of the Midland Hotel.

-The rear entrance has a pick up/drop off area, turning circle, and a short stay car park limited to 20 minutes.
+The rear entrance has a pick up/drop off area, turning circle, and a short-stay car park limited to 20 minutes.